Aleksander Zarzycki

 Aleksander Zarzycki (26 February 1834 in Lwów (Lemberg), Austria-Hungary (now Lviv, Ukraine) – 1 November 1895 in Warsaw) was a Polish pianist, composer and conductor.
-Author of piano and violin compositions, mazurkas, polonaises, krakowiaks, and songs.
+He was an author of piano and violin compositions, mazurkas, polonaises, krakowiaks, and songs.

 In 1871 he co-founded and became the first director of the Warsaw Music Society (Warszawskie Towarzystwo Muzyczne).
 In the years 1879–1888 director of the Warsaw Music Institute (Insytut Muzyczny w Warszawie).

+His Grande Polonaise and Piano Concerto have been recorded by Jonathan Plowright.